 The supplemental planning analysis included reaching out to the stakeholders from the LRSP planning effort.
-The Gulf Coast Metropolitan Planning Organization Transportation Technical Coordinating committee provide valuable comment that lead to the development of some systemic safety projects.
+The Gulf Coast Metropolitan Planning Organization Transportation Technical Coordinating Committee (TCC) provided valuable comments that lead to the development of some systemic safety projects.
+The TCC will provide oversight and monitoring to progress to implement the Action Plan.